tonyhffong/Lint.jl/README.md

 * Catch silly curly bracket misuse/abuse e.g. Dict{ :Symbol, Any }
 * Understands and checks basic `@doc`
 * Catch assigning `a.b = something` when `a` is proven to be of an immutable type, e.g. `Complex`
+* Follow VERSION if-statements to properly lint based on version-appropriate standard

 ## @lintpragma: steering Lint-time behavior
 You can insert @lintpragma to suppress or generate messages.
 At runtime, @lintpragma is a no-op, so it gives